Ask a COVID-19 Question

 Entry and Exit Requirements:

-- Commercial international passenger services to and from Ukraine will gradually resume as of June 15.
+- A number of airlines have resumed commercial international passenger services to and from Ukraine.
 U.S. citizens interested in departing Ukraine can find information about future flights by visiting the airlines’ websites.

 - Many land border checkpoints with neighboring countries have re-opened.
 You can find a full list of currently open border crossings here.